pramsey/pramsey.github.io/_posts/2022-10-23-bc-it-outsourcing-202122.md

 <img src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRbGJNWpGKWjScLakqx28-1zTJzRCYUHYGloQMQYfnpVJAkm3FrIwRf-oE6WtKp-ReHujlHlu17JIwH/pubchart?oid=1584440940&format=image" width="100%" />

 Not only has has ESIT revenue gone into free-fall, the beneficiaries appear to be...
-Maximum and Deloitte?
+Maximus and Deloitte?
 So not so much a **reduction** in outsourcing to international consultancies, as a reallocation.

 <img src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRbGJNWpGKWjScLakqx28-1zTJzRCYUHYGloQMQYfnpVJAkm3FrIwRf-oE6WtKp-ReHujlHlu17JIwH/pubchart?oid=2086826175&format=image" width="100%" />